61st Cavalry (India)

-The 61st Cavalry Regiment is a horse-mounted cavalry unit of the Indian Army.
-It is notable for being one of the largest, and also one of the last, operational unmechanised horse-mounted cavalry units in the world.
-Formerly deployed into active conflict, 61st Cavalry is currently employed on ceremonial occasions, though it can be deployed for internal security or police purposes if required.
-On Republic Day each year the 61st Cavalry and the President's Bodyguard parade in full dress uniform in New Delhi, in what is probably the largest assemblage of traditional cavalry still to be seen in the world.
+The 61st Cavalry Regiment is a horse-mounted cavalry regiment of the Indian Army.
+It is notable for being one of the largest, and also one of the last, operational non mechanised horse-mounted cavalry units in the world.
+Formerly deployed into active conflict, the 61st Cavalry is currently employed on ceremonial occasions, though it can be deployed for internal security or provide military aid to the civil power.

 The regiment is presently based in Jaipur.
+The 61st Cavalry regiment and the President's Bodyguard parade in full dress uniform for the Delhi Republic Day parade each year, in what is probably the largest assemblage of traditional cavalry still to be seen in the world.

 Modern role

-Today the 61st Cavalry is one of the few non-mechanised horse mounted cavalry regiments in the world, alongside such units as the Household Cavalry Mounted Regiment and the Presidential Cavalry Escort Battalion of the Kremlin Regiment of the Federal Protective Service.
-While a number of armies still maintain mounted units these are generally intended for parade and other ceremonial purposes.
-The Army of the People's Republic of China maintains operational mounted cavalry for frontier duties but these are believed to be of only squadron size.
+The 61st Cavalry regiment is one of the few non-mechanised horse mounted cavalry regiments in the world, alongside such units as the Household Cavalry Mounted Regiment of the British Army, the Presidential Cavalry Escort Battalion of the Kremlin Regiment of the Federal Protective Service and the 4th Mountain Cavalry Regiment of the Argentinean Army.
+While a number of armies still maintain mounted units for parade and other ceremonial purposes, only the People's Liberation Army maintains an operational squadron-sized mounted cavalry unit for frontier duties.

 History

 Formation

-At the time of Indian Independence in 1947, the only mounted cavalry remaining in service were the President's (formerly Viceroy's) Body Guard and several units that had formed part of the Imperial Service State Forces, provided by the Indian Princely States.
-Upon the integration of the State Forces into the regular Indian Army in 1951, the remaining horsed cavalry units were reorganized and reconstituted into the Gwalior Lancers, the Jodhpur/Kachhawa Horse, the Mysore Lancers, and B Squadron, 2nd Patiala Lancers.
+At the time of Indian Independence in 1947, the only mounted cavalry remaining in service were the Governor General's Bodyguard and several units that had formed part of the Imperial Service State Forces, provided by the Indian Princely States.
+Upon the integration of the State Forces into the Indian Army in 1951, the remaining horsed cavalry units were reorganized and reconstituted into the Gwalior Lancers, the Jodhpur/Kachhawa Horse, the Mysore Lancers, and B Squadron, 2nd Patiala Lancers.

 In May 1953 it was decided to amalgamate these separate horsed cavalry units into a single regiment.
 On 1 October 1953 the "New Horsed Cavalry Regiment" was established at Gwalior, with Lieutenant Colonel Phulel Singh of the Jammu and Kashmir State Forces as its first Commandant.
 The new regiment was re-designated as the "61st Cavalry Regiment" in January 1954.

 The following cavalry regiments were amalgamated to form the 61st Cavalry: